QiduFu/mlClassical/README.md

 # Classical ML Models
 By Qidu(Quentin) Fu

 This repository stores the code for the classical machine learning models.
-The models are implemented from scratch.
-The models are implemented in Python 3.7.
+The models (assignments completed for the [machine learning specialization at Coursera](#2)) are implemented from scratch in Python 3.7.

 ## Outline
 - [1 Introduction and Projections](#1)